kacper005/flight_booking_backend/README.md

 if it is already running on your system, to free the port for the docker container.
 When this is done, do the following steps in the IDE terminal:

+First time and on every update the application need to be cleaned, compiled and built with the following maven commands:
+1. `mvn clean` - cleans the project and removes all compiled files.
+2. `mvn compile` - compiles the project and creates the target folder.
+3. `mvn package` - packages the project and creates a jar file in the target folder.

 First time:
 1. Navigate to the "docker" folder in the project with `cd ./docker/`.
 2. To build/rebuild the docker image use the commands `docker-compose up --build`.